Japanese Fried Chicken

 - Set aside to marinate for at least 30 minutes.

-For the Popcorn Chicken
+For the Japanese Fried Chicken

 - Heat a large saucepan with enough vegetable oil to about 2 cm (1 inch) depth.